yosefahab/VocoMorph/README.md

 Contains the driver code for the entire project. `run.sh` is a wrapper around `run.py` for convenience.
 Optionally, set $PROJECT_ROOT env var to the directory of the project, otherwise it will be set automatically to the directory of `run.py`.
-You can also set $DATA_ROOT if you're storing your data elsewhere, otherwise it will be set automatically as $PROJECT_ROOT/data eg run: `python run.py --engine-mode train --model VocoMorph`
+You can also set $DATA_ROOT if you're storing your data elsewhere, otherwise it will be set automatically as $PROJECT_ROOT/data eg run: `python run.py --mode train --model VocoMorph --dataset librispeech`

 ## run.sh

 Wrapper around run.py for convenience.
-It supports DDP training via `torchrun` or regular training (note: this adds the -ddp flag to run.py).

 ## Training